gbmhunter/blog/content/programming/integrated-development-environments-ides/stm32cubeide/index.md

 The linker is called correctly regardless of the extension of `main` --- `arm-none-eabi-g++` will be called during the linking step.

 However, when you change the peripheral configurations using the `.ioc` file and re-generate code, it will also recreate the `main.c`.

+## STM32CubeMonitor

+{{% img src="stm32-cube-monitor-screenshot.png" width="800px" caption="A screenshot of the STM32CubeMonitor application running on Windows." %}}